ElenaPoniavina/ElenaPoniavina/README.md

 **My name is Elena Poniavina 🙋‍♀️**

 More than 10 years experienced in system and business analysis, reporting and datawarehouses.
-<br>A lot of projects in FinTech (banks, CIB) and also in retail, insurance, medical companies.
+<br>A lot of projects in FinTech (banks, CIB) and also in retail, insurance, pharma companies.
 <br>Now passionate about data science and machine learning. #openforwork

 **DS Tools and Libs:** Jupyter Notebook, Python, pandas, numpy, skipy, matplotlib, seaborn